Have you ever wondered what it’s like to live in 425 square feet? Then, come check out my NYC apartment tour!

 I’m linking up with The Wednesday Roundup, Make Bake Create, Your Whims Wednesday, Work It Wednesday, 52 Mantels’ Thursdays Are Your Days, Lamberts Lately’s Create It Thursday, Live Laugh Rowe’s Live Laugh Linky, Sweet Bella Roos’ Pin It Thursday, and Lovely Ladies Linky.

-5 Tips for Decorating a Small Apartment … from choosing the right colors to selecting the best furniture, these tips will help you make the most of your tiny apartment or home!
+Looking for tips for decorating a small space?
+From choosing the right colors to selecting the best furniture, these tips will help you make the most of your tiny apartment or home!